If you want to know what exactly Apple's iCloud Drive is and does, you've come to the right place.

 What is iCloud Drive?

-It's part of iCloud - Apple's cloud storage service that launched in 2011.
+iCloud Drive is part of iCloud - Apple's cloud storage service that launched in 2011.

 iCloud Drive lets you save photos, videos, documents, music, and app data to iCloud.
 Not only does it let you store all your stuff in one place, but it lets you access all of your files and data from your iOS device, Mac, and Windows PC, and then keep those files and folders up to date across all your devices.
 It even allows you to create new files and folders from iCloud-enabled apps and work on the same file across multiple apps.
 Simples.